NajiyaFatma/NajiyaFatma.github.io/_pages/publishedmanuscripts.md

   - /md
 ---

-Pubished/Under submission/In preparation
+All work, including work in progress, is listed.
+The work falls into one of the following categories: Published / Under submission / In preparation.

-## 1. Book chapters
+## 1. Book chapter(s)

 a.
 Najiya Fatma, Pranav Shankar Girish, Varun Ramamohan (2024).
 Simulation and Machine Learning Based Real-Time Delay Prediction for Complex Queuing Systems.
 In **Hybrid Modeling and Simulation: Conceptualizations, Methods and Applications** (pp. 185-212).
 Cham: Springer Nature Switzerland. <br>
 DOI: [10.1007/978-3-031-59999-6_8](https://doi.org/10.1007/978-3-031-59999-6_8)